-- > Canceled benefit checks and drafts reflect appropriate claim handling practices. - Note that as part of the reinsurance audits conducted by CAR's Compliance Audit Department, duplicate payments including stop payment or canceled checks are evaluated.
+Canceled benefit checks and drafts reflect appropriate claim handling practices.

+Note that as part of the Reinsurance Audits CAR's Compliance Audit Department conducts a study on duplicate payments that encompasses stop payment and canceled checks.

 Claim handling practices do not compel claimants to institute litigation, in cases of clear liability and coverage, to recover amounts due under policies but offering substantially less than is due under the policy.